nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 #### Access to contents holding a NFT

-The NFT Access template is use case specific template that allows a NFT owner to get access to exclusive contents provided by the original asset creator associated to the NFT.
+The NFT Access template is a use case specific template that allows a NFT owner to get access to exclusive contents provided by the original asset creator associated to the NFT.
 Anyone (consumer/provider/publisher) can use this template in order to setup an agreement allowing NFT holders to get access to Nevermined services.
 The template is a composite of 2 basic conditions:
 - NFT Holding Condition
 - Access Condition

-Once the agreement is created, the consumer can demonstrate is holding a NFT for a specific DID.
+Once the agreement is created, the consumer can demonstrate he is holding a NFT for a specific DID.
 If that's the case the Access condition can be fulfilled by the asset owner or provider and all the agreement is fulfilled.
-This can be used in scenarios where a data or services owner, can allow  users to get access to exclusive services only when they demonstrate the are holding a specific number of NFTs of a DID.
+This can be used in scenarios where a data or services owner, can allow  users to get access to exclusive services only when they demonstrate they are holding a specific number of NFTs of a DID.

 The DID Sales template is provided by the `NFTAccessTemplate` Smart Contract.

 #### Template for selling an Asset

-It supports an scenario where an Asset owner can sell that asset to a new Owner.
+It supports a scenario where an Asset owner can sell that asset to a new Owner.
 It is important to say the ownership of the asset is transfered to a new owner but there is always a reference on-chain about the original creator of the asset.
 This **original creator can't be changed** and is used to reward later to this user in the secondary market.

-Anyone (consumer/provider/publisher) can use this template in order to setup an agreement allowing an Asset owner to get transfer the asset ownership after some payment.
+Anyone (consumer/provider/publisher) can use this template in order to setup an agreement allowing an Asset owner to transfer the asset ownership after some payment.
 The template is a composite of 3 basic conditions:
 - Lock Payment Condition
 - Transfer DID Condition